THE KETTLEBELL SWING

-As a general rule and keeping in mind everyone is different.
+As a general rule and keep in mind everyone is different.
 I would only use a 6kg Kettlebell for a child, and start women on 8kg at least, even when starting out.

-If form goes out the door even with 8kg, then I would reset rather than go to 6kg and go through the exercise again making sure the client understands what muscles to activate etc.
+If the form goes out the door even with 8kg, then I would reset rather than go to 6kg and go through the exercise again making sure the client understands what muscles to activate, etc.

 No hip drive – will fatigue quickly in shoulders and lower back

-Coming too low – lower back will start hurting
+Coming too low – the lower back will start hurting

 Happy feet – not able to activate the right muscles

-Our exercises are explained into the fine little details, based on our experience over the years, however, not every human-being is built or functions the same, therefore keep in mind that certain moves might not work the same for your body, always use common sense and adjust the exercise to your body.
+Our exercises are explained in the fine little details, based on our experience over the years, however, not every human being is built or functions the same, therefore keep in mind that certain moves might not work the same for your body, always use common sense and adjust the exercise to your body.

-As long as the exercise is performed safely, any slight adjustments should be fine, if unsure, visit our group at facebook.com/groups/KettlebellTraining/.
+As long as the exercise is performed safely, any slight adjustments should be fine, if unsure, join our group and post at facebook.com/groups/KettlebellTraining/.

 Join our private and exclusive Caveman Inner Circle where you receive a new weekly kettlebell workout online, but also get the opportunity to receive personalized kettlebell coaching and improve your kettlebell training.
 This group has been running for over 4 years and there are over 200 full-length follow-along kettlebell workouts available plus warm-ups, cooldowns, and technique videos.